-During the season, Rio's neighborhoods are also taken over by blocos—brass bands or sound trucks that parade through the streets, dragging behind them throngs of faithful revelers in a variety of costumes.
+During the season, Rio’s neighborhoods are also taken over by blocos—samba bands that parade through the streets, dragging behind them throngs of faithful revelers in a variety of costumes.
 There are nearly 500 of these spread around town.
 For many Rio residents, they are the heart of Carnival.

 Most attract a mixed crowd, but some target a particular audience or have special characteristics: the traditional Banda de Ipanema draws a plethora of drag queens; among the Carmelitas, in the Santa Teresa neighborhood, you’ll see many partygoers dressed as nuns.
 There are blocos for children, for journalists, for Michael Jackson lovers—you name it.
 Street blocos are impossible to miss.
 In fact, if you are not interested in full-immersion Carnival, avoid Rio during this time period, because the party is unavoidable.

-Carnival balls are good option for those who prefer an enclosed, less chaotic setting.
-These are massive parties of mostly costumed revelers with live music, and can range from more staid, black-tie affairs like the famous (and pricey) Copacabana Palace ball, to gay balls, balls for children, and smaller ones in samba joints like Rio Scenarium.
+Carnival balls are a good option for those who prefer an enclosed, less chaotic setting.
+These are massive parties of mostly costumed revelers with live music, which can range from more staid, black-tie affairs like the famous Copacabana Palace ball to gay balls, balls for children, and smaller ones in samba joints.

 Planning: To learn more about Carnival, from the schedules of the parading escolas de samba to where to find the street bloco of your dreams, visit the Riotur website (www.rioguiaoficial.com.br), or pick up their free Carnaval de Rua (street Carnival) guide.
 Veja magazine, sold at all newsstands, also has a Rio insert, Veja Rio, with a lot of good information about events during Carnival.